rvnminers-A-and-N/docker-meowcoin/README.md

     $ meowcoin-cli getaddressesbyaccount ""
     $ meowcoin-cli getbalance ""

-# Mining... this section will be updated with kawpowminer configured for MEWC!
+# Mining... this section will be updated with kawpowminer (to be named meowcoinminer) configured for MEWC!
 For now, just ignore this, and anything to do with ccminer or any other miner!

 The `meowcoin-gpu-ccminer` container requires a docker-engine with the nvidia runtime enabled by default.